rust-windowing/raw-window-metal/README.md

 `CAMetalLayer` is the common entrypoint for graphics APIs (e.g `gfx` or `MoltenVK`), but the handles provided by window libraries may not include such a layer.
 This library may extract either this layer or allocate a new one.

-Code is mostly extracted from the `gfx-backend-metal` crate.

 ## License

 Licensed under either of